Coderdotnew/intro_web_apps_dgm/03_class/02_multiple_branches/README.md

 # specific_to_generic
 - Like all program design, creating conditional loops requires you to think critically about where certain conditions should go.
-- For example, a specific case should go first for the reason we will see below
+- For example, a specific case should go first for the reason we will see below.
 ```ruby
 def president_qualification(country_born, age)
     if country_born == "United State"